-Conducting patient interviews and building patient histories
+- Conducting patient interviews and building patient histories

-Taking vital signs
+- Taking vital signs

-Observing procedures conducted by local medical staff, including ENT examination, prenatal care, vaccinations, and more
+- Observing procedures conducted by local medical staff, including ENT examination, prenatal care, vaccinations, and more

-Presenting patient information to medical staff for differential diagnosis and proposed treatment
+- Presenting patient information to medical staff for differential diagnosis and proposed treatment

-Conducting public health screenings and health discussions to prevent the spread of HIV
+- Conducting public health screenings and health discussions to prevent the spread of HIV

 Volunteering in healthcare can benefit both the host community and the volunteer.
 Many medical professionals consider volunteering abroad as the perfect way to do what they love in a new environment.